 |13.||Panasonic FZ200||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |14.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V-LUX 4 does not offer wifi capability.
+In contrast, the V-LUX 4 does not provide wifi capability.

 Both the V-LUX 4 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 4 was replaced by the Leica V-LUX Typ 114, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica V-LUX 4 Manual (free pdf) or the online Sony A6300 Manual.